openlayers/workshop/src/doc/layers/proprietary.rst

 .. figure:: proprietary1.png

-    A map with a tile with a Bing Maps source.
+    A map with tiles from a Bing Maps source.

 Complete Working Example
 ````````````````````````